close

 Swiss timepieces: Timeless classics

-Switzerland is home to some of the world’s most skilled and famous watchmakers, who have spent centuries passing knowledge down family-run watch businesses and inspiring new generations of watchmakers.
+Switzerland is home to some of the world’s most skilled and famous watchmakers, who have spent centuries passing knowledge down in family-run watch businesses and inspiring new generations of watchmakers.
 The country’s watchmaking industry continues to go from strength to strength and remains a pillar of the Swiss economy.

 Jan de Boer